KessokuTeaTime/Ive-Spoken/README.md

 # I've Spoken

-**I've Spoken** pops a RPG-like dialog on top of one's name when he or she speaks, and lasts for about 5 seconds(configurable) before vanishing.
+**I've Spoken** pops a RPG-like dialog on top of one's name when he or she speaks, and lasts for about 5 seconds before vanishing (configurable).

 It's just something like this: